 It’s a time for intense, data-driven naval gazing for most colleges and universities across the country.
-May 1 — National Decision Day — has come and gone, and institutions are scouring their data and asking critical questions about the just-completed recruitment cycle.
+May 1 — National Decision Day — has come and gone, and institutions are scouring their data and asking critical questions about the just-completed student recruitment cycle.

 Questions like, what did we do that worked?
 How can we repeat it?
 How can we adjust it?
 How can we improve it?
 Should we emphasize this kind of marketing channel or that kind of channel?
 Should we do more travel?
 Should we participate in more fairs?
 Should we do more social media marketing?